cwt/Grok3API/README.md

-**Grok3API** is a powerful and convenient unofficial client for interacting with Grok models (including Grok3), allowing you to send requests, receive text responses, and, most notably, **generated images** — all with automatic cookie management! 🎨✨ The project is designed with a focus on ease of use and automation, so you can concentrate on creativity rather than technical details.
+**Grok3API** is a powerful and convenient unofficial client for interacting with Grok models (including Grok3), allowing you to send requests, receive text responses, and, most notably, **generated images**. 🎨✨ The project is designed with a focus on ease of use and automation, so you can concentrate on creativity rather than technical details.

 ---

 ## 🌟 Features

-- 🚀 **Automatic cookie retrieval** via browser with bypassing Cloudflare — no manual setup required!
 - 🖼️ **Convenient retrieval of generated images** with the `save_to` method, enabling you to save them with a single click.
-- 🔄 **Automatic cookie updates** for errors like "Too Many Requests" or "Unauthorized".
 - 🔧 **Flexible request configuration**: model selection, image generation management, attachment addition, and more.
 - 📦 **Attachment support**: send files and images along with your requests.
-- 🛠️ **Error handling**: the client resolves cookie issues and retries requests if something goes wrong.
 - 🤖 **[Telegram bot example](tests/SimpleTgBot/SimpleTgBot.py) (`grok3api` + `aiogram`)**, with the ability to create text replies and images.

 ---